MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 * **Azure AD application ID**: The Azure AD application ID is associated with your publisher ID in your Partner Center account.
 You must use the same application ID for all offers in that account.

-Now that we have the technical requirements and also planned for the SaaS offer, let's get started to create an offer.
+Now that we have the technical requirements and planned for the SaaS offer, let's get started to create an offer.

 :::image type="content" source="~/assets/images/saas-offer/saas-offer-diagram.png" alt-text="Diagram showing process for how to include a SaaS offer with your Teams app.":::